Dimillian/HyperGit/README.md

 3. Type `/` followed by filename to search within the repo
 4. Click any file to view with syntax highlighting

+### Branch-Specific Search
+1. Type `@repo-name:` to see available branches
+2. Select a branch to search within that specific branch
+3. Continue with `/filename` to search files on that branch
+4. All recent files and snippets are tracked per branch

 ### Folder Browsing
 1. Select a repository to enter folder browsing mode
 2. Click folder icons to navigate into directories